 You can use this mixture in an infant's baby bottle, for colic.
 Dilute with more water if necessary.
 As long as a suspension is stored in a closed container, the potency of the suspension will be preserved.

 Drink this mixture first thing in the morning.
-Try this for three months and see how much better you feel.
+Try this for a few weeks and see how much better you feel!

 Charcoal for external use - The Charcoal Poultice (Paste)